MarwanNakhaleh/WojakNFT/contract/README.md

 # NFT minter

+One important non-gimmicky use case for NFTs is membership or access passes.

 I went through the first cohort of [NFT14](https://nft14.xyz) to learn basic NFT creation and transfer at a high level.
 I used [Canva](https://canva.com) to create the backgrounds and accessories for the Wojak NFT.

 Next, I used a tool called [nft-art-generator](https://github.com/NotLuksus/nft-art-generator) to create the composite images and necessary NFT metadata from all the different backgrounds and accessories.
 I then uploaded those assets to [Pinata](https://app.pinata.cloud) to have access to them from decentralized cloud storage.